Second Baby Guilt: How I Am Working Through It

-Husband and I knew we wanted our kiddos about 2 1/2 – 3 years apart so it didn’t come as any surprise to me when we started having the conversation in the spring about when we would actually pull the goalie, so to speak.
-I got off birth control in March because my hormones were at a terrible imbalance causing everything from dramatic weight and muscle-mass loss (to the point where I had co-workers asking if I was sick.), headaches, dizziness, loss of libido and decreased energy.
+My husband and I knew we wanted our kiddos about 2 1/2 – 3 years apart.
+So it didn’t come as any surprise to me when we started having the conversation in the spring about when we would actually pull the goalie, so to speak.
+I got off birth control in March because my hormones were at a terrible imbalance causing everything from dramatic weight and muscle-mass loss (to the point where I had co-workers asking if I was sick).
+I also had headaches, dizziness, loss of libido and decreased energy.

-To avoid an “oops” I began tracking my ovulation immediately with the app Ovuline.
-We made it to July, through the weddings and other random events I hadn’t wanted to miss out on, and husband was ready to go.
-I’m not saying that I wasn’t ready…I was…I was just also beginning to feel an overwhelming sense of sadness.
-Fischer had been my everything for the past two years, I’d never felt so totally complete.
-But this is what we had planned, right?….2 1/2 years apart?
-If I got pregnant in July the kids would be as close to that range as possible and husband just didn’t understand why I was hesitant.
-I told him, let’s wait until August..I’ll REALLY be ready in August.
-Ha.
-I also knew that I was going to be out of town during the time I was supposed to ovulate so really I thought I had the perfect sabotage.
+To avoid an “oops baby” I began tracking my ovulation immediately with the app Ovuline.
+We made it to July, through the weddings and other random events I hadn’t wanted to miss out on, and then husband was ready to start trying.
+I’m not saying that I wasn’t ready, I was.
+I was just also beginning to feel an overwhelming sense of sadness.
+My son, Fischer, had been my everything for the past two years, I’d never felt so totally complete.
+But this is what we had planned, right?
+If I got pregnant in July the kids would be as close to our 2.5 year age difference as possible.

 I guess my 100% commitment to Fischer, the maternal bond with my ONLY child.
-He’s been my whole world and my best little friend for the past two years and I couldn’t imagine loving someone else the way I love him and I fear there just isn’t enough to go around.
-He’s losing the spotlight and at 2 years old is so not ready to share.
-His love.
-YES.
-I actually fear that my child will resent me and I can’t even handle the thought of that.
+He’s been my whole world and my best little friend for the past two years.
+I couldn’t imagine loving someone else the way I love him and I fear there just isn’t enough to go around.
+He’s losing the spotlight and at 2 years old is so not ready to share my love.
+I fear that my child will resent me and I can’t even handle the thought of that.

 I tried talking to my husband about this but he didn’t get it.
 They never seem to understand these things.
 Luckily, two of my very best friends had just recently become second time moms and so I reached out to them.
-In fact, I had reached out to them months ago to voice my fears and concerns and I was happy (weird, I know) to hear that they had gone through the same sorts of emotions.
+In fact, I had reached out to them months ago to voice my fears and concerns and I was relieved to hear that they had gone through the same sorts of emotions.

-BUT, and they’ve both been emphatic with this BUT, your heart will swell all over again and you won’t be able to imagine life without BOTH little loves.
+But, and they’ve both been emphatic with this BUT, your heart will swell all over again and you won’t be able to imagine life without BOTH little loves.

 So, where does that leave me?

 When Fischer and I are cuddled in his chair reading books and I know it won’t be long before this belly is too big to snuggle so tight, I get sad.
 And then I remember that one day he’ll fit again.
 When he begs to be held and I know that my hands will be full with someone else, I get sad.
 And then I think that at times there will be space for me to hold BOTH my babies.
 When he cries out for me and I know that I can’t go running because someone else will have my attention, I get sad.
 And then I know that daddy will be there to run instead and that their bond will grow strong.
 (Okay, that one tugs at my heart in a way that makes me a little sad.)

 So, THANK YOU, friends, for letting me vent and share this.
 Again, it was a struggle for a lot of reasons.
-As mom’s we are supposed to be “super human”, right?
+As mom’s we are supposed to be “super human,” right?
 And super humans don’t harbor these types of feelings.
 But, well, we AREN’T super human and we DO have a huge range of emotions, each one as valid as the next.
 If you’re in the same boat as me let yourself go through it.
-The grief, the excitement, the anxiety..all of it..because it’s 100% normal.
+The grief, the excitement, the anxiety.
+All of it, because it’s 100% normal.